2019/2020 What We've Been Doing - Spring Term

 This week we have lots of exciting activities planned around the author Michael Bond and his books about Paddington Bear.
 Thank you to all the children who have brought in books or objects related to Paddington Bear so far.
 Please continue to bring in any other items you have so we can share them with the class.

-Cedar class thoroughly enjoyed their visit to Bingham Library as part of our World Book Week.
+Beech class thoroughly enjoyed their visit to Bingham Library as part of our World Book Week.